aayushsingh1/Youtube_Rag_bot_mobile_app/README.md

 ## Status
-Currently hosting this app on my PC , so this app will be available when my PC is active and online I am using free tier of Youtube data API and Gemini LLM , so it is easy to face issues due to token limit reached .
+Currently hosting this app on my PC , so this app will be available when my PC is active and online I am using free tier of Youtube data API and Gemini LLM , so it is can face issues due to token limit reached if extracting channel with huge video count  .